hplt-project/monotextor-slurm/README.md

 With this approach, each job is computing its own Union-Find vector and storing it in disk.
 The dedup step is performed the same way, but instead all the vectors are read and merged at the beginning.

+### Annotation
+The annotation step consists of adding multiple metadata fields to each document (using [annotate.py](scripts/annotate.py)):
+ - `id`: unique id for the document, derived from the WARC file, url and timestamp (`f`, `u`, `ts` fields).
+ - `seg-langs`: segment level language identification.
+An array of size equal to the number of segments in the document (each segment being delimited by a `\n`).
+ - `robots`: robots.txt compliance (if the document has been disallowed for crawling for one of our relevant user agents: `*`, `ia-archiver`, `CCbot`).
+ - [monofixer](https://github.com/bitextor/bifixer) to fix encoding issues and remove html entities.
+This step does not add any metadata field, it just fixes the document text.
+ - `pii`: look for PII information with [multilingual-pii-tool](https://github.com/mmanteli/multilingual-PII-tool).
+ - `filter`: if document matches any of the [filtering criteria](#filtering).
+ - `doc_scores`: document quality scores with [web-docs-scorer](https://github.com/pablop16n/web-docs-scorer/).
+An array where the first position is the overall quality score and the rest are the sub-scores used to determine the overall score.

+The output of this step will produce the same documents as input with the added metadata information.

-### Filtering
+#### Filtering
-The process of cleaning adds a new metadata field (`"filter"`) to each document that indicates if the document should be kept or not, and when not, indicate the discarding reason.
+The process of annotation adds a new metadata field (`filter`) to each document that indicates if the document should be kept or not, and when not, indicate the discarding reason.
 Possible values are:
  - `keep`: the document does not match any of the filtering criteria.
- - `adult_ut1`: the url of the document matches one of the domains in UT1 adult list.
+ - `adult_ut1`: the url of the document matches one of the domains in [UT1](https://dsi.ut-capitole.fr/blacklists/index_en.php) adult list.
 To perform matches, full domains are searched in the list.
 If they don't not match, a second iteration tries search by removing the subdomains.
  - `length_XX`: the text of the document has less than XX characters.
 Default: 200.
  - `lang_ratio_XX`: the ratio of languages by segment that match the document language is less than XX.
 Default: 0.2 (at least 20% of the segment languages in a document are the same as the document language).
  - `word_avg_X`: the average number of words per segment is less than X. Default: 5.